 Dad agreed, “If Mickey comes out, we’re all gonna die.”

-We settled in our room to watch TV, but all of the networks were running non-stop weather coverage, which on a scale from 1 to 10 was at “Everyone is going to die.”
-Reporters were claiming that the storm would be historically catastrophic to Florida, with devastation on the same level as Hurricane Katrina.
+We settled in our room to watch TV, but all of the networks were running non-stop weather coverage, which on a scale from 1 to 10 was at “Prepare to meet thy doom.”
+Reporters were claiming that the storm would be historically catastrophic, with devastation in Florida at the same level as Hurricane Katrina.